tunjid/tunjid/README.md

 # Hi there 👋🏿

 I love to build things, like bad puns, and enjoy football.

 I'm also on the Android Developer Relations Team at Google working on MAD (Mordern Android Development).

+I identify as a functional reactive programming and immutable state zealot.

 Pinned are a few of my favorite things.